Whippet Diseases: Medical Specifics

 Enlarged heart (cardiomegaly)

 Whippets naturally have larger hearts than other dog breeds.
-This phenomenon, known as cardiomegaly, is in most cases physiological and not pathological.
-However, an enlarged heart can lead to misunderstandings when veterinarians judge heart size based on general reference values.
+This phenomenon, known as cardiomegaly, is physiological and not pathological in most cases.
+However, an enlarged heart can lead to misunderstandings when veterinarians assess heart size using general reference values.
 It is important that specific reference values for Whippets are used to avoid misdiagnosis.

 Cardiac arrhythmias

-Because of their athletic hearts, Whippets are prone to cardiac arrhythmias, especially during and after intense physical exertion.
-Regular cardiological examinations are therefore advisable in order to identify and treat possible problems at an early stage.
+Due to their athletic heart, Whippets are prone to cardiac arrhythmias, especially during and after intense physical exertion.
+Regular cardiological examinations are therefore advisable to detect and treat any potential problems early.

 Shortness of breath (dyspnea)

-Whippets can be prone to breathing problems due to their slim build and high muscle mass.
-Shortness of breath can occur during extreme exertion, especially in high temperatures or insufficient exercise.
-It is important that whippet owners pay attention to signs of respiratory distress and not overexert their dog.
+Whippets, due to their lean build and high muscle mass, can be prone to breathing problems.
+Shortness of breath can occur during extreme exertion, especially in high temperatures or with insufficient exercise.
+It is important for Whippet owners to watch for signs of respiratory distress and avoid overexerting their dogs.

-Pneumonia in Whippets can be caused by infections, allergies, or inhaled foreign bodies.
-Symptoms such as cough, fever and shortness of breath should be taken seriously and immediately examined by a veterinarian.
+Pneumonia in Whippets can be caused by infections, allergies, or inhaled foreign objects.
+Symptoms such as coughing, fever, and difficulty breathing should be taken seriously and promptly examined by a veterinarian.

 Allergies

-Like many other breeds, Whippets can suffer from skin allergies.
-These allergies can be triggered by food, environmental factors or parasites such as fleas and mites.
-Common symptoms include itching, redness and rashes.
-Accurate diagnosis and adjustment of diet or environment can help alleviate these problems.
+Whippets, like many other breeds, can suffer from skin allergies.
+These allergies can be triggered by food, environmental factors, or parasites such as fleas and mites.
+Common symptoms include itching, redness, and rashes.
+Accurate diagnosis and adjustments to diet or environment can help alleviate these problems.

-Hair loss in Whippets can be caused by various factors such as hormonal imbalances, malnutrition or stress.
-Regular grooming and a balanced diet are important preventive measures.
+Hair loss in Whippets can be caused by various factors such as hormonal imbalances, malnutrition, or stress.
+Regular grooming and a balanced diet are important preventative measures.

 Whippets are prone to hypothyroidism, which can be caused by iodine deficiency or genetic factors.
-Symptoms include weight gain, fatigue and sensitivity to cold.
-Early diagnosis and treatment with thyroid hormones can significantly improve quality of life.
+Symptoms include weight gain, fatigue, and sensitivity to cold.
+Early diagnosis and treatment with thyroid hormones can significantly improve their quality of life.

 Greyhound lock (rhabdomyolysis)

-Greyhound lock is a rare but serious metabolic disorder that can occur in Whippets.
+Greyhound interstitial muscle spasm is a rare but serious metabolic disorder that can occur in Whippets.
 It is caused by intense physical activity and leads to muscle damage.
-Symptoms include muscle stiffness, pain and brown-colored urine.
-Immediate veterinary treatment is necessary to prevent kidney damage.
+Symptoms include muscle stiffness, pain, and brown-colored urine.
+Prompt veterinary treatment is necessary to prevent kidney damage.

 Sensitive stomach